 I have a word of warning for you.
-Don’t use the “Erase All Images” feature that’s found inside your Canon Rebel camera.
+Don’t use the “Erase All Images” feature that’s found inside your Canon Rebel camera (T2i, T3i, T4i, T5i, T6i and the latest of the Rebel series at the time of this writing, the T7i).
 I’m talking about all popular Rebel models here, the T2i, T3i, T4i all the way up to the anticipated T7i, which is set to be released into the wild this coming April.
 The issue with erasing all of the images using the command I just shared above is that it can cause a series of errors inside the database.
 This is because erasing doesn’t reorganize the necessary image database structure and can eventually result in a fragmented storage device.
 When fragmented enough, the card will read and write much more slowly and cause errors.

 Also, please resist the urge to use your computer to delete images on your card.
 Doing this is especially bad for the structure of the information found inside the card and can result in an ERR-99 error.
 The point is, take the advice of photographers all over the world and format your memory card instead.
 It’s a cleaner and safer alternative.